giacomogroppi/writernote-qt/language/README.md

+To install all the dependency to create translation run `sh deb.sh`

-To update the .ts file use  `lupdate -pro writernote.pro -ts LANGUAGE_NAME`
+To update the .ts file use  `sh update_all.sh`
-example: `lupdate -pro writernote.pro -ts language/it.ts`

-To compile a language do `lrelease LANGUAGE_NAME`
+To compile a language do `sh release_all.sh`
-example: `lrelease it.ts`